-During FY 2019-2020 the District will complete La Vista Reservoir and Well Site Design and to determine the phasing approach and funding source for a 3 MG tank, well, pump station, storm drain, and distribution system pipelines.
+During FY 2020-2021 the District will begin construction on the La Vista Tank Replacement Project which includes a 3 MG tank, well, pump station, storm drain, and distribution system pipelines.
 This project was outlined in the District's Master Plan as an important asset to the District's portfolio for existing and future water supply reliability.